Sofii-alt/Herwanta-dynamics-UGV/docs/mapping_plan.md

 # Mapping Plan
-This file explains how we will handle mapping for our robot.
+This file explains how we handle mapping for our robot.
-The goal is simple: make the robot understand where it is and what the room looks like without panicking or drawing abstract art.
+The goal: make the robot understand where it is without panicking, getting lost, or mapping our feet as “permanent obstacles.”

+---

 # What We’re Trying to Achieve
-- Build a 2D map of rooms or hallways
-- Track the robot’s position on that map
-- Use the map later for path planning and missions
-- Keep everything light enough to run on a Raspberry Pi 4

-# What files do what
-These are the files/folders in our repo connected to mapping:
-- software/mapping/
-- README.md — instructions for running mapping code
-- map_processing.py — processes sensor data
-- room_visualization.py — shows the map visually
-- sensors/
-- lidar_test_logs.md — notes + test results from the vacuum LIDAR
-- wiring_diagram.png — how sensors connect
-- (for future: encoder data, IMU notes)

-# Simple mapping pipeline
-1. Gather Sensor Data
-Data we’ll use:
-- LIDAR from the vacuum
-- Wheel encoder data (when the harware team gives them)
-- IMU from the Pixhawk
-- These will later be combined.

-️2.
-Convert This Into Odom Data
-We produce a clean “robot position estimate” using:
-- encoder distance
-- rotation from IMU
-- time stamps
-- This goes into map_processing.py.

-3. Build a 2D Map
-We run a mapping algorithm (SLAM) on Raspberry Pi:
-- takes LIDAR scans
-- takes odom
-- updates the map

-4. Visualize + Save the Map
-Using room_visualization.py to:
-- draw the map
-- save it for mission planning later

-# Testing plan
-Step 1
-- Test LIDAR from vacuum -> write logs to lidar_test_logs.md
-- Run simple map building in Python (even a basic occupancy grid) Step 2
-- Add IMU + encoder fusion
-- Small hallway test
-- Try not to map your shoes as obstacles

-# TODO (For Team)
-- Clean up LIDAR data logs
-- Add encoder -> odom code
-- Build first map prototype
-- Write short results in tests/ folder
+- Build a 2D map of indoor and outdoor test spaces
+- Track the robot’s position on that map using odometry
+- Use the map for navigation and missions
+- Keep everything lightweight enough for Raspberry Pi 5 (8GB)
+- Make the system modular so we can improve it as our skills improve

+# Repo Structure (Mapping-Relevant Files)
+**software/mapping/**
+- `map_processing.py`: takes sensor inputs -> produces odometry + map updates
+- `room_visualization.py`: visual output of map, debugging tools
+- `slam_config/`: future folder for SLAM parameters (ROS2 yaml)

+**sensors/**
+- `lidar_test_logs.md`: results from vacuum-LiDAR tests
+- `wiring_diagram.png`: how LIDAR + encoders + IMU connect
+- (future) `encoder_notes.md`
+- (future) `imu_calibration.md`

+**tests/**
+- mapping experiments
+- hallway recordings

+---

+# Mapping Pipeline
+We follow a standard ROS2-style SLAM process:

+# Collect Sensor Data
+Data sources:
+- LIDAR (USB, 360° scans)
+- Wheel encoder ticks: distance
+- IMU (if available): rotation
+- Timestamps for synchronization
+-> All of this runs directly on the **main Raspberry Pi 5**.

+---

+# Produce Odometry (robot position estimate)
+Inside `map_processing.py` we combine:
+- encoder displacement
+- IMU angular velocity
+- time differences
+Outputs a clean `/odom` topic (ROS2).

+---

+# Build the 2D Map
+We use a lightweight SLAM implementation on the Pi:
+- LIDAR scans -> detect walls and obstacles
+- Odometry -> estimates robot movement
+- SLAM -> updates occupancy grid map
+Final result: a live map the robot can use later to navigate.

+---

+# Visualize + Save Map
+Using `room_visualization.py`:
+- real-time map view
+- save map snapshots (PNG)
+- store data for later missions
+Later we’ll integrate RViz2 once everything is stable.

+---

+# Testing Plan

+# Sensors Only
+- Test LIDAR -> write logs into `sensors/lidar_test_logs.md`
+- Visualize scan data
+- Build a tiny prototype map (even if it looks like potato-quality)
+# Add Motion
+- Add encoder + IMU fusion
+- Small hallway walking test
+- Try not to map your legs or teammates

+# Robot Rolling
+- Real SLAM test on wheels
+- Tune odometry until drift stops being “drunk mode"
+- Save first full map to `/tests/`